-Designs determine the success of products.
+Designs determine the success of products so do design rights.
 The Intellectual Property Office received more than 25,000 design applications in 2019.
 That’s an increase of more than 300 per cent from 2015.

 If you want your product to perform well in the marketplace, you need to have design rights.
 But you can’t just rush your design out and assume that you have full legal protections.

 What is a design in the legal setting?
 What qualities can a registrable design have?
 How can you register your design, and what are your rights?

 Answer these questions and you can successfully market and manufacture a line of products.
 Here is your quick guide.